Tymek/Cz/README.md

 ## Building

 Project is set up with Vercel adapter for SvelteKit.
+Remember to set `.env` variables!

 ```bash
 yarn build